Highway 91 (Golan Heights and Israel)

 Highway 91 is an east-west highway in northern Israel and the Golan Heights.
 It extends through the Jordan Rift Valley and the central Golan Heights.
 It begins in the west at Mahanayim junction with Highway 90, and it ends in the east at Zivan junction near the Israeli settlement Ein Zivan, where it meets Highway 98.
 The road is 28 km long.

+Route 91 is maintained by the National Roads Company of Israel.